chuanqisun/htmaa-2025/src/posts/final-project/index.md

 libraries: ["image-comparison-slider"]
 ---

 I want to combine my background in AI application development with [my research group](https://tangible.media.mit.edu/)'s focus in Tangible Interface to build a voice-driven AI programming system inspired by telephone switchboard operators.
 After 2 months of hacking, the idea morphed into an AI powered RPG game console.
-This post documents the twists and turns of my journey into this adventure.
+This post documents the twists and turns of my own adventure.

 [Jump to demo](#demo)